Muhibullah1/QuanCro/README.md

 The binary segmentation mask is skeletonized to a single‑pixel‑wide representation of each row.
 Morphological thinning algorithms (e.g., Guo‑Hall) reduce the row regions to their medial axes, preserving the geometric structure while removing redundant pixels.

 ### (c) Line Association to the Rows
-The thinned row skeletons are grouped into individual row instances using clustering based on spatial proximity and orientation.
-Each cluster is fitted with a line (e.g., via Hough transform or linear regression) to represent the row’s central axis.
+'''The thinned row skeletons are grouped into individual row instances using clustering based on spatial proximity and orientation.
+Each cluster is fitted with a line (e.g., via Hough transform or linear regression) to represent the row’s central axis.'''

 ### (d) Line Extension to the Edges of the Image
 Each detected row line is extrapolated to the image boundaries, ensuring full coverage from the top to the bottom of the field.
 This extension facilitates consistent row counting and spatial analysis across the entire image.

 ## Plant Stem Detection
-Individual plant stems are identified within each segmented row region using morphological operations and/or a dedicated stem detector (e.g., a second neural network or local maxima detection on the skeleton).
+Individual plant stems are identified within each segmented row region using YOLO v8.
 Stem positions are recorded as key points for subsequent counting and spacing analysis.

 ## Plants Per Row Counting
 The number of plants per row is computed by counting the stem detections that fall within the boundaries of that row.
 Outputs include row‑wise plant counts, which can be aggregated to obtain total plant population per image or field plot.